Last Updated: Apr 2026

-When I was first researching about these types of products, the two questions that came to my mind were: 1.
+When I first started researching these products, two questions came to mind: 1.
 Are these actually beneficial or useful?
 And 2.
-Do they really have the desired effects that are claimed?
-For example, these products are claimed to make skin appear more youthful by removing the outer layer of skin.
-But what (long term) unintended health consequences might these have on the underlying dermal tissue (the deeper layer of skin with living skin cells)?
-The more research I did, the more I realized that the latter question was important to address.
+Do they truly produce the effects that are claimed?
+For example, these products are often marketed as making skin appear more youthful by removing the outer layer of skin.
+But what long-term, unintended consequences might this have on the underlying dermal tissue, where living skin cells reside?
+The more research I did, the more I realized that the latter question was the more important one to address.

 Cellular Physiology Process Number One